Scaling laws in the stellar mass distribution and the transition to homogeneity: Scaling, fractality and homogeneity in galaxy surveys

-which is equivalent to fitting $\xi(r)$.
-Both the two options are displayed in Fig.~\ref{fits}, which we now explain.
+The scaling law (\ref{xi}) is equivalent to the scaling law for the mass variance (\ref{dMR}).
+Likewise, a scaling law for $\xi(r)+1$ is equivalent to a scaling law for $\mu_2(v)$.
+An example of both the scaling laws for $\mu_2(v)$ and $\mu_2(v)-1$ is displayed in Fig.~\ref{fits}, which we now explain.

-\Red{Let us look for scaling} in a volume limited sample \Red{of 1765 galaxies in the} redshift range $(0.003,0.013)$, defined by \citet{I-SDSS} and called VLS1.
-The solid blue lines in Fig.~\ref{fits} are the graphs of $\mu_2$ and $\mu_2 -1$, The fit to the power law
+Fig.~\ref{fits} refers to a volume limited sample \Red{of 1765 galaxies in the} redshift range $(0.003,0.013)$, defined by \citet{I-SDSS} and called VLS1.
+This sample was adequate to compute a quite complete multifractal spectrum and is now useful to test the two options for the scaling law that yields $D_2$.
+The solid blue lines in Fig.~\ref{fits} are the graphs of $\mu_2$ and $\mu_2 -1$.
+The fit to the power law

-in the interval $v\in [3, 190]$ Mpc$^3$/$h^3$ yields $v_0=(2000 \pm 180)$ Mpc$^3$/$h^3$ and $\g=3-D_2=1.57\pm 0.01$, that is to say, $D_2=1.43\pm 0.01$ \Red{(the power-law fit is a least-squares linear fit of $\log\mu_2$ versus $\log v$)}.
+in the interval $v\in [3, 190]$ Mpc$^3$/$h^3$ yields $v_0=(1960 \pm 180)$ Mpc$^3$/$h^3$ and $\g=1.57\pm 0.01$, that is to say, $D_2=3-\g=1.43\pm 0.01$ \Red{(the power-law fit is a least-squares linear fit of $\log\mu_2$ versus $\log v$)}.
 An analogous fit to the power law

 yields $v_0=(850 \pm 300)$ Mpc$^3$/$h^3$ and $D_2=1.20\pm 0.06$ ($\g=1.80\pm 0.06$).
 Both fits are represented by dashed red lines in Fig.~\ref{fits}.
-The latter fit, with $\g=1.80$ and $v_0^{1/3}=9.5$ Mpc/$h$, basically agrees with the canonical values of $\g$ and $r_0$ (from the reduced two-point correlation function of galaxy positions).
-However, both fits are questionable, because the fractal regime must take place for $\mu_2-1 \approx \mu_2 \gg 1$ and the \Red{fitted range} extends beyond the small scales where that condition holds.
-Therefore, some intermediate values of $v_0$ and $\g$ should be more appropriate, although these values are difficult to specify, \Red{because we have a small range of scales with both $\mu_2 \gg 1$ and negligible discreteness effects.} As is well known, small samples are subject to strong finite size effects \citep{Sylos-PR}.
+The latter fit, with $\g=1.80$ and $v_0^{1/3}=9.5$ Mpc/$h$, basically agrees with the canonical values of $\g$ and $r_0$ (from the reduced two-point correlation function of galaxy {\em positions}).
+However, both fits are questionable for calculating $D_2$, because the fractal regime demands $\mu_2-1 \approx \mu_2 \gg 1$, but the \Red{fitted range} extends beyond the small scales where this condition holds.
+Therefore, some intermediate values of $v_0$ and $\g$ should be more appropriate.
+These values are uncertain \Red{because we have too small a range of scales with both $\mu_2 \gg 1$ and negligible discreteness effects.} These effects make $D_2$ shrink towards $D_2=0$, as the steeper left ends of the graphs reflect.